KinaKnowledge/juno-lang/README.md

 From [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

-There is one difference that between Juno and Javascript and that is the number 0.
+There is one difference between Juno and Javascript and that is the number 0.
 In Juno, the value 0 is considered to be `true` when evaluated with `if`, `and*` or `or*`.
-However, using 0 in a regular `and` expression (which leverages the `&&` JavaScript operator) will resolve to false.
+However, using 0 in a regular `and` or `or` expression (which leverages the `&&` and `||`` JavaScript operators respectively) will resolve to false.
 This is due to legacy compatibility needs.
 In practice it is not something that causes heartache, but it is something to be aware of.

-In the following listing, the values on the left, and their respective type are all considered true.
+In the following listing, the values on the left, and their respective types are all considered true.

 ```
 {}         object true